Angela Reitsma Bick, Editor-in-chief

 Rachel Baarda, Social Media

 Rachel Baarda grew up in the St. Catharines area, where she wrote her first story for Christian Courier when she was ten years old.
-She has a B.A. in English from Brock University and an M.A. in Communications from the University of Ottawa, where she wrote a thesis about Barack Obama's website.
-It has since been published in the International Journal of Technoethics.
-Rachel's not-so-secret favourite hobby is following British culture and the British royal family...and occasionally even blogging about them.
-Since graduating from school, she has also been involved with City Kidz' ministry to Hamilton's inner-city children in Hamilton.
+She has a B.A. in English from Brock University and an M.A. in Communications from the University of Ottawa.
+After moving back home from Ottawa, she was involved in City Kidz's ministry to inner-city children in Hamilton.
 She currently is a communications intern for Faith Today and the Evangelical Fellowship of Canada.
 When she's not doing social media online, she enjoys writing for Christian Courier and other publications.

 Rudy Eikelboom, Columnist